2021 Audi A4 facelift: What to expect?

 (Also Read: Diwali special first drive review: Why Audi RS Q8 is a firecracker on 4 wheels)

-Under the hood of the new Audi A4 is expected to get a new 2.0-litre, four-cylinder, TFSI engine which has been sourced from the Audi Q2.
-The engine will likely come coupled with a 12-volt mild-hybrid system which aids in better performance and economy.
+Under the hood, the facelifted Audi A4 is expected to get a new 2.0-litre, four-cylinder, TFSI engine which has been sourced from the Audi Q2.
+The engine will likely come coupled to a 12-volt mild-hybrid system which aids in better performance and economy.
 While the details are scarce, the transmission unit may include an eight-speed automatic gearbox.

 Some of the key rivals to the A4 include the Mercedes-Benz C-Class, BMW 3 Series, Volvo S60 and the Jaguar XE.